Responsible person (Ex14)

 - Understand the key principles and key aspects of equipment repair, including management responsibilities and documentation.

 Candidates who are successful in the assessments will receive a CompEx Certificate in Core Competence.
-For more details about the content of this qualification and information on the learning objectives please download the Ex14 qualification document.

 Assessment is undertaken using a multiple-choice and an applied knowledge exam that covers the full Ex14 unit.
 For part of the assessment, candidates are expected to demonstrate their understanding by using documentation and information available to determine the correct answer.